abbottk/cs519-Project/Deliverables/Installment4/Installment4.md

 - Works a full-time job
 - Lives in Portland, Oregon

+_Miki enjoys music and will frequently multitask by listening to it while performing simple activities.
+It helps them relieve stress and is useful for concentration._

+_Background Knowledge and Skills_
+  - Miki goes to work at their full time job as an accountant 5 days a week.
+They enjoy listening to music in the car, and will sometimes listen to music while working out or doing other simple tasks.
+They generally always use their phone for listening to music.
+  - Miki does not have a lot of time, and while they enjoy new technology, they tend to not have much time to use it.

 _Motivations and Strategies_
-  - Motivations: Mike likes to listen music while working, in gym and driving.
+  - Motivations: Miki likes to listen music while working, in gym and driving.
 It allows him to concentrate properly.
-He prefers music for stress relief or when working late night.
+They prefer music for stress relief or when working late night.
-  - Approach to Learning: He prefers to read and learn new things from Internet or interactive with people.
-He prefers listening to others over speaking which makes him a good listening.
-He likes to read on quora and daily news feeds.
+  - Approach to Learning: They prefer to read and learn new things from Internet or interactive with people.
+They prefer listening to others over speaking which makes him a good listener.
+They like to read on quora and daily news feeds.
-  - Attitude Toward Risk: He likes taking risk when given an opportunity to use new things.
+  - Attitude Toward Risk: They like taking risk when given an opportunity to use new things.
 New technology excites him and encourage him to try something new.
-But He won't spend more time in experimenting with the new product.
+But They won't spend more time in experimenting with the new product.

 _Technology and Interaction_
-  - Interaction Style: He likes interacting in different ways.
-He prefers emails or voice calls instead of text message.
+  - Interaction Style: They like interacting in different ways.
+They prefer emails or voice calls instead of text message.
-  - Approach to Technology: He prefers to use the best and latest available in market.
-His chooses are always top grosser mobile apps and gadgets available.
+  - Approach to Technology: They prefer to use the best and latest available in market.
+Thier choices are always top grosser mobile apps and gadgets available.

 ## Concepts